dmccreary/dmccreary/docs/recommendations.md

 #### Ryan Duhon

 * Senior Instructional Designer at Lumious
+* August 29, 2023
-* August 29, 2023, Dan was Ryan’s client
+* Dan was Ryan’s client

 I'm an instructional designer who worked with Dan to make a series of eLearning modules about Explainable AI aimed at non-engineers.
 I very often work with people like Dan who are as deep an expert in their field as anyone on the planet and often its difficult for someone who knows so much about a complicated topic to distill it down to an understandable message for the beginner and its my job to help them do that.
 But, with Dan there was no need.
 He reminds me of someone like Neil deGrasse Tyson in the sense that he knows so much about his field but excels at being able to break it down in a way that those outside his field can easily gain a basic understanding.
 This is a rare talent and I would be ecstatic to work with him again.
 Hire him before someone else does!I'm an instructional designer who worked with Dan to make a series of eLearning modules about Explainable AI aimed at non-engineers.
 I very often work with people like Dan who are as deep an expert in their field as anyone on the planet and often its difficult for someone who knows so much about a complicated topic to distill it down to an understandable message for the beginner and its my job to help them do that.
 But, with Dan there was no need.
 He reminds me of someone like Neil deGrasse Tyson in the sense that he knows so much about his field but excels at being able to break it down in a way that those outside his field can easily gain a basic understanding.
 This is a rare talent and I would be ecstatic to work with him again.
 Hire him before someone else does!

 #### Stephen St. Peter

 * Principal Engineer at UnitedHealth Group
 * August 27, 2023
 * Stephen worked with Dan but on different teams

 I appreciate Dan for his willingness to share his time, wisdom, and experiences with junior employees like myself.
 I was recommended to reach out to Dan for one particular issue which he helped me with, but then found him to be a wealth of guidance and help for many other political, architectural, and technological topics.
 He has a gift for taking complex issues, boiling them down to a digestible and understandable narrative, then providing a clear vision for the future.

----

 #### Kristen Edblom

-* Program Manager for Technology Development Program at Optum (formerly Alere Wellbeing)
+* Program Manager for Technology Development Program at Optum
 * August 25, 2023
 * Kristen worked with Dan but on different teams

 Dan is one of the most knowledgeable and education-oriented engineers with whom I have ever worked.
 Dan served as a curriculum lead for the Data Science and Engineering career track of the Technology Development Program Bootcamp at Optum.
 His expertise in the field was incredibly valuable and the curriculum he built continues to educate many early-career data scientists and engineers globally.
 Dan is an incredible asset to any team with which he works.

----

 #### Randy Olinger

 * Distinguished Engineer, Optum / Unitedhealth Group
 * August 24, 2023
 * Randy worked with Dan on the same team

 I have worked closely with Dan for over ten years, both during the rescue of healthcare.gov and when he joined Optum.
 During that time I can honestly say I have known few people with his ability to evaluate technologies and tie creative ideas to business value.
 He has that unique ability to both sell people on a big idea and execute on the idea.
 Dan is as good a futurist as economist as technologist.
 I have also worked closely with him on the evangelism of AI and machine learning at Optum.
 Dan started the Optum AI racing league, which was a creative way to engage engineers in a fun way to do their first machine learning project.
 Dan created the idea, found funding, and hosted training sessions for over 250 people.
 I'm proud to know Dan, you would be too.

----

 #### Brandon Moe

 * Senior Software Engineer at Optum
 * August 24, 2023
 * Dan was senior to Brandon but didn't manage Brandon directly

 Dan is a very special talent.
 There are very few people that I have come across in my career with both the depth and breadth of knowledge that Dan has accumulated.
 Even more rare, Dan has an unmatched ability to convey that knowledge in an easy to comprehend way regardless of the audience.
 As many other do, I have the privilege of calling Dan a mentor.
 Dan is extremely generous with his time and knowledge, he has a true passion for educating others and has a genuine interest in the success of those around him.
 He is an individual who's value far exceeds his individual contributions by making everyone around him not just more productive contributors but better people.
 If you are lucky enough to share five or ten minutes with Dan you will surely see him highlight his passion of sharing knowledge and his incredible generosity.
 Any organization would be lucky to have Dan.

----

 #### Carl Boudreau

 * Emergent Technology Leader
 * August 22, 2023
 * Dan was senior to Carl but didn't manage Carl directly

 If you're looking for a mentor to help you achieve your career goals, look no further than Dan McCreary.
 Just Google Dan McCreary to showcase his impressive achievements and leadership in the community, but what sets him apart is his willingness to go above and beyond to help others succeed.
 I've personally benefited from Dan's advice and support, and I can wholeheartedly recommend him as a mentor for anyone seeking career advancement.
 He has a wealth of expertise in his field of Healthcare, Robotics, AI, Graph, and more.
 Dan's approachable personality and genuine interest in helping others make him an invaluable resource.
 But what really sets Dan apart is his generosity and dedication to making a positive impact.
 Whether it's through mentoring, volunteering, or supporting local charities, Dan is always looking for ways to give back to his community.

 #### Hadi Halim, Ph.D.

 * Usable AI = statistic + customer focus + ethic
 * August 22, 2023
 * Hadi worked with Dan but on different teams

-Dan has been an amazing thought leader and seems to have answer to any circumstances you throw at him! :D It all started with me emailing him after his presentation in Dev Day, and to my surprise he responded, and we have been connecting ever since.
+Dan has been an amazing thought leader and seems to have answer to any circumstances you throw at him! :D

+It all started with me emailing him after his presentation in Dev Day, and to my surprise he responded, and we have been connecting ever since.
 From explaining about graph, and how graph structure is important to become knowledge scientist, to navigating through system thinking, XAI, and LLM - Dan is very adept at navigating changes, and seemingly know what's the next direction.
 Every time you connect to Dan, it feels like you just get plugged in to the latest and greatest in AI, and he is very focus on getting you to understand how this technology is applicable to your work.

 I want to especially Thanks Dan for your help with growing Data Science Guild - from 500 emails to 1500 emails within one year.
 Dan is our first Tech Round Table speakers with XAI, and he has been recurring speakers.
 His willingness to share technology and knowledge are driving changes and thoughts in our industry!

 His last lecture is amazing!
 I really love the notion of knowledge scientist.
 Something that I would do my best to live up to his expectation!

 Thank you again for being such an amazing leader and leading by example!
 We have a high standard to catch up now Dan!

 One step at a time!

----

 #### Arijit Sengupta

 * Founder and CEO at Aible.
 Former Executive Fellow at Harvard Business School.
 * August 21, 2023
 * Dan was Arijit’s client